Combined oral contraceptive pill: Other

-Women with known or suspected endometrial cancer or unexplained uterine bleeding should also not take COCPs to avoid health risks.
-COCPs are also contraindicated for people with advanced diabetes, liver tumors, hepatic adenoma or severe cirrhosis of the liver.
-COCPs are metabolized in the liver and thus liver disease can lead to reduced elimination of the medication.
-Additionally, severe hypercholesterolemia and hypertriglyceridemia are also currently contraindications, but the evidence showing that COCP's lead to worse outcomes in this population is weak.
-Obesity is not considered to be a contraindication to taking COCPs.
+Women with known or suspected endometrial cancer or unexplained uterine bleeding should also not take combined oral contraceptive pills to avoid health risks.
+Combined oral contraceptive pills are also contraindicated for people with advanced diabetes, liver tumors, hepatic adenoma or severe cirrhosis of the liver.
+Combined oral contraceptive pills are metabolized in the liver and thus liver disease can lead to reduced elimination of the medication.
+Additionally, severe hypercholesterolemia and hypertriglyceridemia are also contraindications, but the evidence showing that combined oral contraceptive pills lead to worse outcomes in this population is weak.
+Obesity is not considered to be a contraindication to taking combined oral contraceptive pills.

 Side effects

 It is generally accepted that the health risks of oral contraceptives are lower than those from pregnancy and birth, and "the health benefits of any method of contraception are far greater than any risks from the method".
 Some organizations have argued that comparing a contraceptive method to no method (pregnancy) is not relevant—instead, the comparison of safety should be among available methods of contraception.